ragardner/tksheet/docs/DOCUMENTATION.md

 **You can use any of the following formatters as an argument for the parameter `formatter_options`.**

-A full list of keyword arguments available to these formatters is shown [here](#generic-formatter).
+A full list of keyword arguments available to these formatters is described [here](#generic-formatter).

 ___